richardatval/www.greatproject.org.uk/_posts/2019-03-05-our-changing-lives-together-event-is-a-success.md

 **Emma Harrison**

 Emma Harrison is a single mother of two, and felt isolated in her own community.
 She felt she had many barriers to work, and noted her confidence as a main issue.
 Whilst her original goal was to leave the project in search of a job, she actually found herself a role as a personal assistant.
-Emma’s confidence has grown, and she has since been elected as the Liberal Democrat counsellor for her area.
+Emma’s confidence has grown, and she has since been elected as a local councillor for her area.

 Overall, the event was a huge success, and it truly highlighted the impact the GREAT Project has on the lives of the local community.
 The project is accepting both self-referrals and organisational referrals, and encourages those that have barriers to work and need support to contact them.
 Individuals can self-refer by texting GREAT and their name to 66777 or by calling 0116 257 5020.
 Organisations are free to contact the project by calling the same number.